 “Divided We Fall: Why Consensus Matters” is for Americans across the political spectrum who are agonizing over partisan warfare, incivility, and policy gridlock and looking for ways to get our democratic policy process back on a constructive track before it is too late.

-An event on October 3 will launch this important book and feature opening remarks by Amy Liu, interim president of The Brookings Institution, followed by a conversation with Sheri Rivlin and Allan Rivlin and moderated by Cathy Minehan, Brookings Board of Trustees.
-A panel will then discuss today’s political polarization, the outlook for the future, and the urgent lessons for America the book contains.
+An event on October 3 launched this important book, featuring opening remarks by Amy Liu, interim president of The Brookings Institution, followed by a conversation with Sheri Rivlin and Allan Rivlin and moderated by Cathy Minehan, Brookings Board of Trustees.
+A panel then discussed today’s political polarization, the outlook for the future, and the urgent lessons for America the book contains.

-Viewers can submit questions for our speakers in advance and follow along with the conversation on Twitter using the hashtag #DividedWeFall or via email at firstname.lastname@example.org.
+Viewers submitted questions for our speakers in advance and followed along with the conversation on Twitter using the hashtag #DividedWeFall or via email at firstname.lastname@example.org.

 Partner - Capital Group

 Ezra K. Zilkha Chair and Senior Fellow - Governance Studies

 President - Committee for a Responsible Federal Budget

 Senior Fellow - Governance Studies